-One suggested method to deal with long sleep onsets versus sleeping at all is to allow for additional time to fall asleep, and then gradually decrease the duration of the sleep times as sleep onsets shorten.
+One suggested method to deal with long sleep onsets versus not sleeping at all is to allow for additional time to fall asleep, and then gradually decrease the duration of the sleep times as sleep onsets shorten.
 There are a few reasons why decreasing the time it takes to fall asleep gradually is a bad idea.

-Falling asleep faster
+Methods to fall asleep faster

-There are ways to shorten the time to fall asleep, and these are particularly useful to utilize at the beginning of adaptations, since it is normal for the homeostatic pressure to not be alleviated at as large degrees as further into adaptations from only NREM1 naps.
-It should also be pointed out that you might become dependant on these to fall asleep if you use them throughout adaptation, so pick wisely which you go for.
-It is also possible that some don’t work for you, while others will.
+There are ways to reduce the time to fall asleep.
+In addition, these are particularly useful to utilize at the beginning of adaptations.
+This is because it is normal for homeostatic pressure to remain as it is.
+As NREM1 naps accumulate, sleep pressure will continually rise.
+You might become dependent on these tricks to fall asleep if you use them throughout adaptation.
+Thus, pick wisely which method you go for.
+It is also possible that some won’t work for you, while others will.